chazsconi/simple_auth/README.md

   ssl: false
 ```

-### User model and migrations differences
+### User context and migrations differences
-Create a user model and migrations (as above) but only include the `username`, `roles` and timestamp columns.
+Create a user context and migrations (as above) but only include the `username`, `roles` and timestamp columns.
 Passwords and blocking of users should be handled by the LDAP server.

 ### Create helper module